 The Korean government has announced that they will invest KRW 10 trillion (estimated USD 8.7 billion) in startups and ventures over the next 3 years as a part of the plan for innovation and economic growth.
 Currently there are around 40 startup accelerators in Korea providing funding for entrepreneurs in various sectors.
 As the funding of Korean venture capital firms increases, and the number of Korean startups climbs, South Korea is poised to become the hottest startup hub in Asia.

 Furthermore, Korea has a highly developed ICT infrastructure.
-95% of Korean territory is covered by LTE and offers the world’s fastest internet speed.
+100% of Korean territory is covered by LTE and offers the world’s fastest internet speed.
 Korean people are active social media users and live their lives through internet.
-28% of online shopping is made through mobile applications.
-The e-commerce giant Coupang’s CEO Kim Bumsuk once had an interview with CNBC and was quoted saying, “Imagine having twice the population of Texas living in a place half the size of Massachusetts.”
+65.9% of online shopping is made through mobile applications.
+The e-commerce startup unicorn Coupang’s CEO Kim Bumsuk once had an interview with CNBC and was quoted saying, “Imagine having twice the population of Texas living in a place half the size of Massachusetts.”
 Crowded it may be, that says a lot about the potential Korea has got for mobile e-commerce.
 Nowhere else would be a more ideal for startups to try and test new businesses than Korea.

 In addition to infrastructure, Korea is a cultural power with the Korean Wave, encompassing K-Pop, dramas, fashion design, cosmetics, and the arts.
 Korea is an alluring country, a source of fascination for Asia, the Americas, and Europe.